vgupta123/sumpubmed/README.md

 Carefully read the ***LICENCE*** and the ***Datasheet*** for non-academic usage.
 This dataset is licensed under the terms of the MIT license.
 Feel free to use the dataset for non-commercial academic purpose.

 ```
 Note: Associated scripts for the baseline models would soon be available.
+The script for preprocessing is available in scripts folder as format_function.py
 ```